-Chemicals of High Concern list
+Chemicals of high concern list

+Current Chemicals of High Concern list.
 The list content is the same in both files.

-PDF format, 2019 Chemicals of High Concern List, sorted by Chemical Abstract Service (CAS) Registry number (PDF)
+PDF format, 2022 Chemicals of High Concern List, sorted by Chemical Abstract Service (CAS) Registry number (PDF)

-Chemicals Added or Removed
+Chemicals added or removed

-Chemicals Removed from the Chemicals of High Concern list in 2019 (PDF)
+Chemicals Removed from the Chemicals of High Concern list in 2022 (PDF)

-This is a table that lists the 2016 Chemicals of High Concern which have been excluded from the 2019 version of the list.
+This is a table that lists the 2019 Chemicals of High Concern which have been excluded from the 2022 version of the list.

-Chemicals Added to the Chemicals of High Concern list in 2019 (PDF)
+Chemicals Added to the Chemicals of High Concern list in 2022 (PDF)

 Minnesota Chemicals of High Concern Report (PDF)

-This report describes the 2019 review and revision process of the Chemicals of High Concern list.
+This report describes the 2022 review and revision process of the Chemicals of High Concern list.